ryliu07/firstalert/README.md

 # 4F03_Assignment_3

-Assignment 3 designed to investigate the impact of communication and cache on a problem with MPI using Matrix-Matrix multiplication.
+Assignment 3 is designed to investigate the impact of communication and cache on a problem with MPI using Matrix-Matrix multiplication.

 ## Specifications